-- S = Current reasonable estimate at the balance sheet date of the value of the property providing collateral against the ERM, - T = term to maturity as described above, - K = loan principal and expected accrued interest at time T, - r = published Solvency II basic risk-free interest rate for maturity T, adjusted for use on a continuously-compounded basis, - σ = 13%, - q = 1%. - 3.21 Based on the PRA's judgement and assessment of available empirical data, and recognising that there is uncertainty in estimating the deferment rate, the PRA considers that an assumption of less than 1% would be difficult to justify.
-The PRA will expect firms to conduct the EVT from 31/12/2019, with q=0%.
-This is consistent with PRA policy as set out in principle (iii) of this SS.
-And the PRA will expect firms to conduct the EVT with q=1% from 31/12/2021, allowing a short phasing-in period for all firms. - 3.22 Where firms are unable to meet the EVT using the above approach and cannot offer appropriate and credible explanations (or alternatives that are consistent with principles (ii) to (iv), as explained in paragraph 3.3B above) this will be an indication that they may be deriving inappropriately large MA benefit from restructured ERMs.
+- For q, the PRA will have regard to movements in long-term real risk-free interest rates, measured using a range of swaps-based data sources, at a range of tenors from 10 to 30 years.
+In general, material increases in long-term real risk-free interest rates will lead to an increase in q, and conversely material reductions in long-term real risk-free interest rates will lead to a reduction in q, subject to the value of q remaining positive in line with Principle (iii) of paragraph 3.8 above. - For σ , the PRA will update its analyses to take account of any additional data on property price returns and relevant advances in techniques for estimating volatility. - To avoid spurious precision, in general the PRA does not expect to publish an updated value of q or σ that results in an absolute change of under 0.5 percentage points or 1.0 percentage points respectively. - The PRA will set out a summary of its rationale for updating the parameters (or confirming their prior values) at the time of publication. - The PRA will consult further in the event that it wishes to make substantive changes to this framework. - 3.22 Where firms are unable to meet the EVT using the above approach and cannot offer appropriate and credible explanations (or alternatives that are consistent with principles (ii) to (iv) of paragraph 3.8 above, as explained in paragraph 3.3B above) this will be an indication that they may be deriving inappropriately large MA benefit from restructured ERMs.
 This could be because some or all of: the contractual terms of the ERM re-structure, valuation and spread of the restructured ERM notes or the rating (and hence CQS mapping) of the restructured ERM notes, do not adequately reflect the risk profile of the ERM cash flows that underpin the restructure.
 In such circumstances, firms will need to consider whether to adjust one or more of those components in order to properly reflect that risk profile. - 3.23 Figure 1 shows an allowance for 'other' risks in the decomposition of economic value of ERM cash flows.
 The PRA will not assess each firm's allowance for other risks using a single specified approach, because the size and nature of the allowance is likely to depend on the specific contractual terms and risk profile of each firm's ERM cash flows.
 However, the PRA will expect firms to demonstrate that they have made a realistic and credible allowance for other risks when assessing the economic value of ERM cash flows.
-In particular, the PRA expects firms to include an allowance for the likelihood and potential impact of early pre-payment of ERMs.
+In particular, the PRA expects firms to include an allowance for the likelihood and potential impact of early pre-payment of ERMs, and a further allowance for the uncertainties discussed in paragraph 3.20A above. - 3.24 The PRA expects firms to conduct the EVT in the following circumstances: - when restructured ERM notes are established or amended; - (ii) regularly in support of the Supervisory Review Process8: this should be at least annually at firms' financial year end dates.
+For firms where exposures to restructured ERMs (as a proportion of total assets in the MA portfolio) are more material, or if the PRA judges there to be an increased risk of the firm taking an inappropriately large MA benefit from restructured ERMs, firms may be expected to assess more frequently, as agreed with supervisors;